 Let’s face it.
 Lemons probably aren’t high on your list of potential treats for your pooch.
 That’s a good thing, too.
-The question of whether they can eat this citrus fruit is no. It may even be toxic to your pet if he eats enough of it.
+The short answer is no, dogs cannot eat lemons.
+It may even be toxic to your pet if they eat enough of it.
 However, dogs will be dogs, and some will eat just about anything they can find.

-You’d think that the strong scent and acidity of lemons would be enough to deter him.
-Many animals avoid them naturally, including cats.
-It’s even an ingredient in repellants and stain eliminators to keep them from doing it again.
+You’d think that the strong scent and acidity of lemons would be enough to deter them.
+Many animals avoid them naturally, and lemon is even an ingredient in repellants and stain eliminators.
 Unfortunately, it doesn’t end with an unpleasant taste for your dog.

 What Makes Lemons Bad for Dogs?

 The first thing you must understand is that many human foods are poisonous to dogs and other pets.
 After all, we’re all different.
 Just because you can eat it doesn’t mean your pup can.
 Potentially toxic foodstuffs include:

 The stems, leaves, peels, fruit, and seeds of citrus plants contain varying amounts of citric acid.
 This essential oil can cause irritation and possibly even neurological signs and depression if ingested in significant amounts.1 Otherwise, the fruit can cause signs of a stomach upset, with vomiting, reduced appetite, diarrhea, and lethargy.
 Skin irritation is possible in some dogs.

 There are two other chemicals in lemons and other citrus fruits that may be problematic for canines and other animals.
 The seeds, pith, and peel contain psoralen, an organic compound found in many plants.
 In combination with ultraviolet light (sunlight), this can potentially result in redness and irritation of the skin with blistering and dermatitis, but we have found no reports of this actually happening in dogs due to eating lemons.